Officials stay silent on evacuation orders before Montecito mudslides

 In Ventura County, roughly 15 officials from various city and county agencies gathered in the Emergency Operations Center in the basement of the Sheriff’s Department headquarters to make the evacuation determination.
 The group operates by consensus, with Sheriff Geoff Dean having the final authority on which neighborhoods are to be placed under mandatory evacuation notices.

-“We are dealing with people’s lives,” said McGowan.
-“We all have to reach 100% consensus before we decide.
+“We are dealing with people’s lives,” McGowan said.
+“We all have to reach 100 percent consensus before we decide.
 If we don’t, we will stay in there until we do.”

-But, even in “mandatory” evacuation areas, Ventura County does not force residents to leave their homes, unless under-aged children could be placed in danger, McGowan said.
+But, even in “mandatory” evacuation areas, Ventura County does not force residents to leave their homes, unless under-age children could be placed in danger, McGowan said.

 "We have all these resources and, in my mind, the system is working," McGowan said.
 "But at the end of the day we are humans who are at the hands of Mother Nature.
 And, this time, Mother Nature created some pretty awesome power."